bvbohnen/X3_Customizer/README.md

  * Set_Job_Spawn_Locations

       Sets the spawn location of ships created for jobs, eg. at a shipyard, at a gate, docked at a station, etc.

 ***

-Misc Transforms:

- * Adjust_Generic_Missions

-      Adjust the spawn chance of various generic mission types, relative to each other.
-Note: decreasing chance on unwanted missions seems to work better than increasing chance on wanted missions.

- * Convoys_made_of_race_ships

-      If convoy defense missions should use the convoy's race to select their ship type.
-The vanilla script uses randomized ship types (eg. a terran convoy flying teladi ships).

- * Disable_Generic_Missions

-      Disable generic missions from spawning.
-Existing generic missions will be left untouched.

-***